shetabit/visitor/README.md

 use `Shetabit\Visitor\Traits\Visitor` in your `User` class at first.

-then you can retrieve online users which are instance of `User` class and determine if a user is online.
+Then you can retrieve online users which are instance of `User` class and determine if a user is online.

 ```php
 visitor()->onlineVisitors(User::class); // returns collection of online users